 The ideal Maine inn to stay at for this itinerary is Windward House

 - (Optional) Morning Hike Option 1 (Sunrise) – Mt.
 Battie, Camden Hills State Park Take your coffee or water and sneak out the back door and up Megunticook Street to the Mt.
 Battie Trailhead.
 The trail is half a mile to the top although you may decide to stop along the way and enjoy the view of the sun coming up over Camden Harbor and the town.
 The second half of the hike has some precipitous hard scrabble -, more vertical areas, so you may decide to continue to the top or not.
 Either way it’s a fantastic way to start the day.

 Complimentary Full Menu Breakfast (Enjoy in your room or in our sunny Greek revival dining room) Return for Breakfast- the longest breakfast period of any B&B in town – 7:30-10am during high season.
 Breakfast at the Windward House B&B (guests only).
 The menu although not all-encompassing will satisfy those hotel guests who prefer a full to continental breakfast, and bed and breakfast guests who often yearn for choices in the morning when they expect just one offering at the typical B&B. Help yourself to fresh brewed organic locally roasted fair trade coffee, an assortment of teas, cocoa, or mulled cider.
 Once your order is taken you’re served fresh fruit while your breakfast is being prepared.
 Organic and fresh local ingredients brighten the simple traditional fare and daily specials excite.
-Vegan, Vegetarian and Gluten Free Options are available.
+Vegan breakfast, Vegetarian and Gluten Free Options are available.